ackdash/Atomic-Fox/README.md

 Created for https://itch.io/jam/gamedevtv-community-jam

 Wanted to make something using Unity, not very familiar with it (or game dev really).
 Learn't a lot about what to do and not to do... mainly the what not!
 There are  number of decisions that were probably a little unfortunate.
 Also, ran out of time to implement everything I had planned but there's a game loop!
 Had a great time putting it together.

+---

+Font used in the game is Karmatic Arcade, obtained from: https://www.dafont.com/font-comment.php?file=karmatic_arcade&fpp=200&text=Atomic+Fox&back=theme